Live Music on the Westside of Los Angeles

 Home » California » Live Music in Los Angeles » Live Music on the Westside of Los Angeles

-Wednesday 04 February
+Wednesday 04 March

 The Westside is a bit light on live music offerings in the years since COVID.
 Some classic venues closed up and haven’t really been replaced.
 But less choices isn’t always a bad thing, it’s actually condensed the options and made it easier for the cream to rise to the top.
 In Venice, the Venice West carries the torch with heady touring acts and a kitchen that serves throughout the night.
 Closer to the beach on Windward, the Townhouse’s basement speakeasy, Del Monte, features everything from DJs to indie bands in a vintage setting.